New COVID variants EG.5, FL.1.5.1 and BA.2.86 are spreading. Here's what to know.

 Both EG.5 and FL.1.5.1 are XBB variant descendants that share a mutation known as F456L, which appears to be helping them spread more than other virus siblings.

-Authorities have also been tracking a new highly mutated strain of the virus called BA.2.86, which Gregory labeled "Pirola."
+Authorities have also been tracking a new highly mutated strain of the virus called BA.2.86.
+That strain was nicknamed "Pirola" by user @JPWeiland on social media.
 BA.2.86's prevalence remains too small to show up on the CDC estimates and is currently being aggregated with its distant ancestor BA.2.

 While only a small handful of cases have been spotted around the world, including one in Michigan, the strain's large number of mutations at some key parts of the virus has accelerated investigations into the risk that BA.2.86 might pose.